BPing/crysyan/README.md

         The length of each tool icon.
 * `widgets`

-        The widgets you want to use see `build-in/widgets`.
+        The widgets you want to use. see `build-in/widgets`.
+        Normally, the default value is OK.

 <h2 align="center">Add New Tools Widgets</h2>